flatironinstitute/CaImAn/CONTRIBUTING.md

 If you have downloaded Caiman for standard use, you probably installed it using `conda` or `mamba` as described on the README page.
 As a contributor, you will want to set up a dedicated development environment.
 This means you will be setting up a version of Caiman you will edit and tweak, uncoupled from your main installation for everyday use.
 To set up a development environment so you can follow the worflow outlined above, do the following:

 1. Fork and clone the caiman repository
-Go to the [https://github.com/flatironinstitute/CaImAn](Caiman repo) and hit the `Fork` button at the top right of the page.
-You now have Caiman on your own GitHub repo.
+Go to the [Caiman repo](https://github.com/flatironinstitute/CaImAn) and hit the `Fork` button at the top right of the page.
+You now have Caiman on your own GitHub page!
 On your computer, in your conda prompt, go to a directory where you want Caiman to download, and clone your personal Caiman repo: `git clone https://github.com/<your-username>/CaImAn.git` where <your-username> is replaced by your github username.
-2. Install in editable mode
+2. Install in development mode
 In the previous step, you cloned your personal fork of Caiman.
 Detailed instructions for installing in development mode can be found on our [installation page](./docs/source/Installation.rst) for both Windows and Mac/Linux.
 While there are some differences, they both involve creating a conda environment from the `environment.yml` file you downloaded when you cloned the repo, activating that environment, and end with an "in place" install:

         pip install -e .